pavankumarbalijepalli/React_Monster_Rolodex/README.md

-# Getting Started with Create React App
+# Monsters Rolodex

-This project is built with [Create React App](https://github.com/facebook/create-react-app).
+This project is built with ❤ using [Create React App](https://github.com/facebook/create-react-app).

 ## About the Application